The Complete Guide to Schedule C for Freelancers

 Line 8 - Advertising: Google Ads, social media advertising, business cards, website development, and marketing materials.

-Line 13 - Depreciation: For major equipment purchases (computers, cameras, furniture), you can either depreciate over time or use Section 179 to deduct the full cost in the year of purchase (up to $1,250,000 for 2025).
-Use Form 4562 for this.
+Line 13 - Depreciation: For major equipment (computers, cameras, furniture), depreciate over time or use Section 179 to deduct the full cost in the purchase year (up to $1,250,000 for 2025).
+Use Form 4562.

 Line 22 - Supplies: Materials directly consumed in providing your service (separate from office supplies).

-Line 24a - Travel: Business travel costs including airfare, hotel, car rental, and ground transportation.
+Line 24a - Travel: Business travel including airfare, hotel, car rental, and ground transportation.
 Must be away from your "tax home" (usually your city) overnight.

 Line 25 - Utilities: Phone and internet (business-use percentage only).